How do I meet my Christ at the Core (CATC) requirements?

 Every Wheaton student must meet requirements for the following Core Competencies (note that many students take a course at Wheaton to meet the Core Competency requirements, but there are alternate pathways toward competency):

-- Oral Communication – met through COMM 101 Public Speaking (2 hours) or COMM 252 Argumentation and Debate (4 hours).
+- Oral Communication – Met through taking COMM 101 Public Speaking (2 hours) or COMM 252 Argumentation and Debate (4 hours) or transfer credit.
 Students may also meet this requirement by passing the speech competency exam, offered through the communication department; information on how to take the speech competency exam will be sent to you during the fall semester.
 This requirement does not have to be met your first semester.
-Visit Speech Competency for more information and contact the communication department with questions.
+Visit here for more information.

-- Foreign Language – met through finishing a 4-credit Wheaton College language course at the Intermediate level or through examination or transfer credit.
-Visit Core Language Competency Requirement for additional details regarding language course placement and alternate ways of meeting the language competency requirement.
+- Modern and Classical Languages – Met through finishing a 4-credit Wheaton College language course at the Intermediate level or through examination or transfer credit.
+Visit here and watch this video for details regarding language course placement and alternate ways of meeting the language competency requirement.
+Not sure what language to study?
+Check out this Modern and Classical Languages Matrix to determine what language might fit well with your major.
 Questions about the language competency requirement can be addressed to the Department of Modern and Classical Languages.

-- Wellness – met through taking AHS 101, Wellness (2 hours).
-Visit Wellness Competency Exam for information about meeting this requirement through the Wellness Competency Exam.
+- Wellness – Met through taking AHS 101 Wellness (2 hours).
+Visit here for information about meeting this requirement through the Wellness Competency Exam.
 Questions about the Wellness Competency Exam can be directed to the applied health science department.

 The Thematic Core consists of ten themes that must be completed in order to graduate.
 The ten themes are often referred to by their abbreviations: